lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 ---
 layout: post
-title: An alternative to camlp4 - 1
+title: An alternative to camlp4 - Part 1
 ---
 Since its creation camlp4 has proven to be a very useful tool.
 People have used it to experiment with new features for OCaml and to provide interesting